 Jeremy Bremer is a graduate of the Writing Seminars program at the Johns Hopkins University, where he also studied Theater Arts and Studies with the venerable John Astin.
 He has been improvising in the long-form tradition since he was a lad, having taken classes at Second City, iO Chicago, and performed with the Buttered Niblets while an undergraduate at Hopkins, before matriculating to the SCIT Education Program in 2016.
 He is also the kind of guy who hangs and focuses lights in Shadyside basement theaters.
 He appears regularly with the Deep End, which includes his wife-to-be Michelle, and has performed in SCIT House Teams (Street Roses) and in other shows at SCIT.

 Michelle Lesifko holds a B.A. in Writing Seminars from The Johns Hopkins University, and hails from Moon Township, PA.
 She’s a proud graduate of the SCIT education program, and is especially thankful to be a part of the SCIT community.
-She performs in The Deep End, where she has been extraordinarily lucky to find three adopted brothers who happen to be talented improvisers as well.
-She also performs with her husband-to-be, Jeremy, whom she wishes to thank for enrolling her in that first Level One class, and for always playing three-line-scenes when they are stuck in traffic.
+She performs in The Deep End, where she has been extraordinarily lucky to find an adopted family who also happen to be talented improvisers.
+She also performs with her husband, Jeremy, in their duo JewMama, and she also wishes to thank/blame him for enrolling her in the first Level One class that began her improv career.
+Michelle is a teaching assistant for Level One at SCIT, and coaches up-and-coming teams and duos regularly.
+She also produces shows at SCIT, including her original concept Pick Up Harold and Lady Business, a monthly all-ladies show.

 Ari started improvising in May 2016 and is a founding member of [SCREAMS].
 A native of Winter Park, FL and graduate of Tulane University, she moved to Pittsburgh four years ago and has enjoyed exploring her new home, often with her loving boyfriend and snuggly dog in tow.
 She is excited to be a part of this class of house teams!